Historic Timeline of PCL and the PCL Foundation

 2008 – Highlighting Water

 In 2007, PCL successfully sponsored a bill designed to remove unnecessary obstacles to the state investing in energy efficient and green building equipment.
 The bill, AB 609, authored by Mike Eng of Monterey Park, will help the state purchase more efficient equipment for publicly owned buildings.
 California strives to be an international environmental leader.
-Our public buildings should lead by green example.
+Our public buildings should lead by a green example.
 AB 609 helps make that happen.

 Planning and Conservation League helped lead a coalition of Sacramento advocates to pass Senate Bill 974 (authored by Alan Lowenthal) – the most important air quality measure of the 2007-2008 session.
-The measure would have raised much needed funding to improve air quality and reduce pollution caused by the movement of goods throughout the state.
+The measure would have raised much-needed funding to improve air quality and reduce pollution caused by the movement of goods throughout the state.
 The bill passed the legislature with bipartisan support and a massive coalition of health, environmental, and labor groups, and dozens of locally elected officials backing the measure.
 The Governor vetoed the bill, but supporters and Senator Lowenthal plan to continue the fight to clean up our air and ensure polluters pay to clean up the pollution they generate.

 In 2008, PCL sponsored legislation to ensure local residents could play a truly meaningful role in the decision-making process for new developments.
 SB 68, authored by Sheila Kuehl, would have provided clarity as to which businesses, individuals or firms are involved in a proposed development, information that is critical if local challenge the environmental review for the project.
-We successfully got the bill to the Governor’s desk, but despite the lack of opposition to the measure the broad support for it, he chose to the veto the bill.
+We successfully got the bill to the Governor’s desk, but despite the lack of opposition to the measure the broad support for it, he chose to veto the bill.
 The bill will be reintroduced in 2009.

 Water Efficiency & Security Act

 Continuing our tradition of introducing bold, new ideas in the State legislature, in 2008 PCL worked with Assembly Member Paul Krekorian to introduce Assembly Bill 2153, The Water Efficiency & Security Act (WESA).
-A straightforward water-use offset program for new buildings, this proposal would have stimulated regional investment in environmentally-sensitive and climate-resilient water supply options (e.g. water conservation, water recycling and groundwater clean-up) as a means of accommodating new growth in the state without further degrading the environment or the water security of current residents.
+A straightforward water-use offset program for new buildings, this proposal would have stimulated regional investment in environmentally-sensitive and climate-resilient water supply options (e.g. water conservation, water recycling, and groundwater clean-up) as a means of accommodating new growth in the state without further degrading the environment or the water security of current residents.
 Environmental Justice Coalition for Water (EJCW), an increasingly common partner of PCL’s, joined as cosponsors of this legislation.
 Thanks to the excellent work of Mr. Krekorian and his staff and concerted efforts by PCL, EJCW, and other environmental partners, WESA made it through some tough Assembly committees to the floor of the Assembly.
 However, faced with strong opposition from the building industry and because of concerns about a weakening economy, WESA failed on the floor.

 WESA offered a robust strategy to accommodate the water needs of California’s residents and economy.
 PCL will be working again in 2009 to advance a similar proposal in the Legislature as part of our efforts to reform water management statewide.